sarah-murray/3D-surface-model/README.md

 # 3D-surface-model
-Plots surfaces in 3D and allows interactive slicing along the x, y, and z axes.
+Plot surfaces in 3D and enable slicing along the x, y, and z axes.
+Model takes in 3 .txt files contining z values for each cell and plots the data in an interactive figure.

 ![Model UML](https://github.com/sarah-murray/3D-surface-model/blob/master/UML.png)